Upper School (Years 3-6)

 What Happens in the Upper School?

 The Upper School builds on the excellent foundations laid down in the Lower School.
 By the time a child starts in year 3, we expect him/her to read with fluency and expression, to have a good understanding/application of the four rules of number and place value, but more importantly, to have a love of learning, to understand right from wrong and to have the intrinsic desire to excel.

-All Upper School classes receive a Forest School session once each week.
+All Upper School classes receive a Farm School session once a fortnight.

 On Tuesday afternoons, all Upper School pupils board a coach for PE/Sport lessons at the Princess Royal Sports Arena